mafgwo/stackedit-plus/README.md

 </h1>
 <p align="center">
 	<strong>Note taking tool, online Markdown editor.</strong><br>
-  If you like this project, please click Star, your motivation is definitely the greatest motivation for the author!
+  If you like this project, please give it a Star.
+Your appreciation is the biggest motivation for the author!
 </p>
 <p align="center">
 	<a href="https://stackedit.net/">https://stackedit.net</a>